 Moisturizing Gel: The Clinique Dramatically Different Moisturizing Gel ($27) is a fantastic product that I have re-purchased several times and it’s great for summer as well because it’s light texture won’t leave your face feeling greasy or heavy.
 This works great for day or night and is great under makeup too.

-Face and Neck Creme: Perricone MD Cold Plasma Body ($110).
+Face and Neck Creme: Perricone MD Cold Plasma Body which is now the Perricone MD Cold Plasma Anti-Aging Body Lotion.
 This treatment is supposed to firm, tighten, tone, smooth, and hydrate for a radiant glow.
 It helps improve the appearance of dehydrated creepy and loose skin.
 It even is able to minimize the appearance of skin dimples and cellulite on the butt and thighs.

 Neck Cream: Erno Laszlo ‘Firmarine’ Neck Cream this cream is supposed to tighten and lift the skin at the neck and chin to keep it firm.
 This product may be discontinued so another Neck Cream that may be similar is the Sisley Paris Neck Cream ($180).